On Parallel $k$-Center Clustering: Introduction

-In this paper, we focus on the \emph{$k$-center clustering problem}, a standard, widely studied, and widely used formulation of metric clustering.
+In this paper, we focus on the \emph{$k$-center clustering problem} in the Euclidean space, a standard, widely studied, and widely used formulation of metric clustering.
 The problem is, given a set of $n$ input points, to find a subset of size $k$ of these points (called \emph{centers}) such that that maximum distance of a point to its nearest center is minimized.
-Specifically, in this work, we focus on the case where $k \gg \lspace$ and hence, when $k$ is quite large relative to $n$: one can think of these problem instances as ``compressing'' the input set of $n$ points into $k$ points.
-Very recently this problem has been addressed by Bateni \etal~\cite{bateni-kcenter}, who showed one can design an $\Oh(\log\log n)$-round \mpc algorithm, with local space $\lspace=\Oh(n^{\delta})$ and global space $\gspace=\tOh(n^{1+\delta})$,\footnote{$\tOh(f)$ hides a polynomial factor in $\log f$.} that returns an $\Oh(\log\log\log n)$-approximate solution with $k+o(k)$ centers.
+Specifically, in this work, we focus on the case where $k \gg \lspace$ and hence, when $k$ is quite large relative to $s$: one can think of the $k$-center clustering problem as ``compressing'' the input set of $n$ points into $k$ points.
+Very recently, this problem has been addressed in the Euclidean space $\R^d$ for constant $d$ by Bateni \etal~\cite{bateni-kcenter}, who showed one can design an $\Oh(\log\log n)$-round \mpc algorithm, with local space $\lspace=\Oh(n^{\delta})$ and global space $\gspace=\tOh(n^{1+\delta})$,\footnote{$\tOh(f)$ hides a polynomial factor in $\log f$.} that returns an $\Oh(\log\log\log n)$-approximate solution with $k+o(k)$ centers.
 Our main result is an improved bound in the \mpc model:

-\begin{theo}[\textbf{Main result stated informally}] In $\Oh(\log\log n)$ rounds on an \mpc, we can compute an $\Oh(\log^* n)$ approximate solution to the $k$-centers problem using $k(1+o(1))$ centers.